anormanangel/Predicting-Customer-Churn-Using-Machine-Learning/README.md

 # Conclusions

 This project enhanced my data science & analytics skills using Python to build machine learning models and and provided valuable insights to predict customer churn and optimize business processes.
-Businesses can make data driven decision to identify customer at risk of churning and prevent them from churning thereby improving customer retention, increasing customer satisfaction and preventing loss revenue,
+Businesses can make data-driven decision to identify customers at risk of churning and prevent them from churning thereby improving customer retention, increasing customer satisfaction, and preventing loss of revenue,